 Location & Overview

-The palmaris longus muscle is located in the superficial anterior compartment of the forearm and is a narrow muscle which is wider in the middle and narrower at its ends (fusiform shaped).
-It is located between the flexor carpi radialis muscle and the flexor carpi ulnaris muscle.
-It is also superficial to the flexor digitorum superficialis and part of the palmaris longus muscle overlaps the median nerve .
+The palmaris longus muscle is situated in the superficial anterior compartment of the forearm and is a narrow, fusiform-shaped muscle that is wider in the middle and tapers towards its ends.
+It lies between the flexor carpi radialis muscle and the flexor carpi ulnaris muscle, while being superficial to the flexor digitorum superficialis.
+A part of the palmaris longus muscle also overlaps the median nerve .

-The palmaris longus can have variations which differ between individuals.
-Examples of this are: fusion with another muscle, an additional muscle belly, multiple tendinous insertions, or being entirely absent from one of both arms.
-Exact amounts of the population missing this muscle vary between studies, but have it has been suggested to be somewhere within the range of 2.5% to 26%.
-The proportion of people missing this muscle also varies depending on the demographic of population studied (e.g ethnicity or gender) .
+The palmaris longus exhibits variations among individuals, which may include fusion with another muscle, an additional muscle belly, multiple tendinous insertions, or complete absence from one or both arms.
+The percentage of the population lacking this muscle varies across studies, with estimates ranging from 2.5% to 26%.
+The proportion of people missing the muscle also depends on the demographic of the population studied, such as ethnicity or gender .

 Origin & Insertion

-The palmaris longus muscle originates on the medial epicondyle of humerus via the common flexor tendon.
-The common flexor tendon also serves as an attachment point for the flexor carpi ulnaris, palmaris longus, flexor carpi radialis, pronator teres, and flexor digitorum superficialis.
-The palmaris longus then inserts at the palmar aponeurosis and flexor retinaculum of the hand.
-The flexor retinaculum contributes to forming the carpal tunnel .
+The palmaris longus muscle originates from the medial epicondyle of the humerus through the common flexor tendon.
+This common flexor tendon serves as a convergence point for the tendons of five muscles, including the flexor carpi ulnaris, palmaris longus, flexor carpi radialis, pronator teres, and flexor digitorum superficialis.
+The combined tendons of these five muscles are what make the common flexor tendon.
+The palmaris longus then continues down the arm and inserts into the palmar aponeurosis and flexor retinaculum of the hand.
+The flexor retinaculum helps form of the carpal tunnel by creating the structure that essentially functions as the ‘roof’ of the tunnel .

-The actions of the palmaris longus are to flex the hand at the radiocarpal (wrist) joint and to stabilize the palmar aponeurosis (which can improve the stability of the overlying palmar skin).
-The contribution of this muscle to flexion is minimal and it is considered just an accessory muscle during wrist flexion .
+The primary functions of the palmaris longus muscle include facilitating flexion of the hand at the radiocarpal (wrist) joint and stabilising the palmar aponeurosis, which in turn enhances the stability of the overlying palmar skin.
+Although its contribution to wrist flexion is minimal, the palmaris longus is regarded as a supportive accessory muscle during wrist flexion .

 Blood is supplied to the palmaris longus via the median artery and the anterior branch of ulnar recurrent artery .